sagarreddypatil/rp2040-project-template/README.md

 ### Cloning this Repo

-Just clone it like you normally would
+Just clone it like you normally would.
+There are no submodules.
+Dependencies are cloned in the Makefile

 ## Building

 Run `make` or `make build` for a debug build, or `make release` for a release build.
 `make clean` will delete the build folder.

+If you changed a dependency version in the `Makefile`, run `make clean-deps` to force redownload on the next build

-Output binaries for each board will be present in `build/bin/`.
-ELF binaries can be found in `build/bin/elf/`
+Output binary will be `build/bin/program.uf2`, and the ELF file can be found in as `build/bin/elf/program.elf`